The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Observations, optical filament catalog, and data preparation

 \section{Observations, optical filament catalog, and data preparation}

-The stacked first four scans of eROSITA All-Sky Survey (hereafter eRASS:4) data were collected from 12th December 2019 to 19th December 2021.
-The data was processed with eSASS \citep{Brunner2022} pipeline version 020, which is the same as the version 010 used for eRASS1 data release with improvements on boresight correction, detector noise suppression, and subpixel position computation \citep{Merloni2024}.
-We only select the events from \acp{tm} 1,2,3,4,6 (hereafter TM8) to avoid the systematic uncertainties caused by the optical light leak in \acp{tm} 5 and 7 \citep{Predehl2021}.
+The stacked first four scans of the eROSITA All-Sky Survey (hereafter eRASS:4) data were collected from December 12, 2019 to December 19, 2021.
+The data were processed with eSASS \citep{Brunner2022} pipeline version 020, which is the same as the version 010 used for eRASS1 data release with improvements on boresight correction, detector noise suppression, and subpixel position computation \citep{Merloni2024}.
+We only selected events from \acp{tm} 1, 2, 3, 4, and 6 (hereafter, TM8) to avoid the systematic uncertainties caused by the optical light leak in \acp{tm} 5 and 7 \citep{Predehl2021}.
 We used the tools in the software package eSASS version \texttt{eSASSusers\_211214\_0\_4} to generate \ac{erass} data products.

-We adopt an optical filament catalog \citep{Malavasi2020} compiled using the \texttt{DisPerSE} software \citep{Sousbie2011a,Sousbie2011b} based on the \ac{sdss} LOWZ+CMASS galaxy catalogs \citep{Reid2016}.
+We adopted an optical filament catalog \citep{Malavasi2020}, compiled using the \texttt{DisPerSE} software \citep{Sousbie2011a,Sousbie2011b} and based on the \ac{sdss} LOWZ+CMASS galaxy catalogs \citep{Reid2016}.
 The filament catalog contains 63391 filaments after a $3\sigma$ persistence cut without any smoothing applied on the galaxy density field.
 The original filament catalog is stored in the comoving frame and Cartesian coordinates.
-Therefore, we convert the coordinates back to (Right Ascension, Declination, redshift) using the conversion functions and the cosmology used in \citet{Malavasi2020}.
-The physical length of filaments is calculated using the assumed cosmological parameters above.
-The cross-section of the SDSS LOWZ+CMASS footprint \citep{Reid2016} and the Western Galactic hemisphere of the eROSITA All-Sky Survey determines a $\sim3200\deg^2$ common analysis footprint.
-In addition, the bright foreground regions of the eROSITA Bubble \citep{Predehl2020}, the Virgo Cluster \citep{Boehringer1994,McCall2024}, and the Galactic plane $|b|<20^\circ$ are excluded from the analysis for simplicity.
-The total analysis footprint before source masking has a solid angle shown in Fig.~\ref{fig:footprint}, amounting to 2275~deg$^2$.
-In this footprint, we select 7817 filaments in a redshift range $0.2<z<0.6$ and a physical length range 20~Mpc~$<l_\mathrm{fil}<$~100~Mpc for stacking analysis (see Fig.~\ref{fig:l-z_hist}).
+Therefore, we converted the coordinates back to (right ascension, declination, redshift) using the conversion functions and the cosmology used in \citet{Malavasi2020}.
+The physical length of the filaments was calculated using the assumed cosmological parameters above.
+The cross-section of the SDSS LOWZ+CMASS footprint \citep{Reid2016} and the western Galactic hemisphere of the eROSITA All-Sky Survey determines a $\sim3200\deg^2$ common analysis footprint.
+In addition, the bright foreground regions of the eROSITA Bubble \citep{Predehl2020}, the Virgo Cluster \citep{Boehringer1994,McCall2024}, and the Galactic plane $|b|<20^\circ$ were excluded from the analysis for simplicity.
+The total analysis footprint before source masking has a solid angle is shown in Fig.~\ref{fig:footprint}, amounting to 2275~deg$^2$.
+In this footprint, we select 7817 filaments in a redshift range $0.2<z<0.6$ and a physical length range 20~Mpc~$<l_\mathrm{fil}<$~100~Mpc for the stacking analysis (see Fig.~\ref{fig:l-z_hist}).